 Click Run.
 ReSharper will make fields readonly in the selected scope.

-If you want to make fields readonly without opening the Code Cleanup dialog, you can bind the created profile to the silent cleanup and run it simply by pressing Ctrl+Shift+Alt+F. You can also create a custom cleanup profile that would combine making fields readonly with other code style tasks.
+If you want to make fields readonly without opening the Code Cleanup dialog, you can bind the created profile to the silent cleanup and run it by pressing Ctrl+Shift+Alt+F. You can also create a custom cleanup profile that would combine making fields readonly with other code style tasks.

 This feature is supported in the following languages and technologies: